 - Rest your upper back on the front edge of the chair.

-- Bend your knees and plant both feet into ground whilst raising your hips off the floor.
+- Bend your knees and plant both feet into the ground whilst raising your hips off the floor.
 This will create a 30° incline angle.

 - Begin slowly pressing your dumbbells up and down.